 Your potential customers need to feel that they understand what they can reasonably expect to get from your service or product.
 The benefits they can expect based on your value proposition typically fall into one or all of the following three categories:

-● Economic – This includes what a customer will gain from choosing to use your company’s service or product.
+- Economic – This includes what a customer will gain from using your company’s service or product.
 Economic benefits can be financial (actual money saved by using your company over similar companies) or can refer to the convenience and time saved by a customer who does business with you.

 Writing and Presenting Your Value Proposition

 There are no hard and fast rules that a value proposition has to be a certain way, but it does seem to work best when you start with a loose guideline and build on that.
 A good starting point could be the following formula: